Calvinbullock/new-life/README.md

 - Run the script `run.sh`, it will compile an update binary the run it.

 # Compiling

-- Run `cmake` to generate a makefile
+## Linux / Mac
+- `mkdir build`  may need to make the build dir
+- `cd build`     move into the build dir
+- `cmake ..`     run the cmake conf in the parent dir
-- Next run the `make` command.
+- `make`         run the newly build make file
-- The executable will be named `newLifeEXE`.
-- on Linux run the file using `./newLifeEXE`.
+- `./newLifeEXE` run the binary file
+- `chmod +x newLifeEXE` may need to give the binary executable permission.

 # Development Environment
 Editors / Tools:
 - Neovim
 - VS code
 - clang-format
 - Make / Cmake

 Languages/frameworks/libraries:
 - c++
 - sfml graphics library.

 # Useful Websites